The Flemish Bond

-The car is silent as we put Auckland behind us and gobble up farmland.
-Bridges, BPs, sheep, Snowplanet, Silverdale.
+The car is silent as we put Auckland behind us.
+We gobble up farmland with mist settling on it like bedsheets.
+Overpasses, roadside turkeys, sheep, Snowplanet, Silverdale.
 I grab the headrest of the passenger seat that’s in front of me and crush it, fingers digging into the foam.
 Maybe I’ll dig out an eyeball in my fight tonight.
+I’m pissed about everything.
 These McMansions we’re hooning past?
 Fuck those people.
-Fuck their affluence.
+Fuck their luck.
 They never got pulled out of the mainstream for a private photo session.
-All them homeowners in Millwater, Auckland’s most expensive development, all them cunts had daddies and mummies to hand them a fuckin chequebook and say Here ya go, son.
+All them homeowners in Millwater, Auckland’s most expensive development, all them cunts had daddies and mummies to hand them a fuckin’ chequebook and say Here ya go, son.
 Take as much support as ya want.
 It’s bottomless.

 Me?
-My life is endless hard work and sacrifice just to catch an average wage.
-Laying bricks and takin hits.
+My life is layin’ bricks and takin’ hits.
 I can’t get a straighto job.
-I’ve got convictions for, God, you name it – GBH, assaulting a female, assault with a blunt instrument, armed robbery, deadly use of a motor vehicle, you name it.
+I’ve got convictions for, God, you name it, GBH, assaulting a female, assault with a blunt instrument, armed robbery, drug utensils, you name it.
 Put your body on the line for a dime.
-This fuckin world didn’t give me many alternatives.
+This fuckin’ world didn’t give me many alternatives.

 As we come up to some tunnel near Puhoi, we pass under a bank of cameras.